TheTechOddBug/lon-mirror/README.md

 OMNIABASE is currently positioned as an auxiliary structural review sensor inside the broader OMNIA measurement architecture.

-Its current best-supported role is not primary rejection and not replacement of strong handcrafted gate rules.
+Its best-supported role is not primary rejection and not replacement of strong handcrafted gate rules.

 Instead, it is used to add a bounded review signal on outputs that are still superficially acceptable but structurally suspicious, especially in the suspicious-clean region: